 Dr. Miriam Kyselo

 I am a philosopher and cognitive scientist, and I am especially interested in the relationship between self, embodiment and social cognition.
 My current affiliation is with the Berlin Center for Knowledge Research at the Technical University of Berlin, where I am the principle investigator at Inter-Self Lab.
 My main research goal is to advance a dynamical and integrative approach to embodied selfhood and intersubjectivity and to help to better understand the intricate dynamics between self and other.
 My approach relies particularly on embodied and enactive cognition and system-theoretic principles of self-organisation and autonomy.
 I argue that we are no islands, but deeply social beings and that the self is an island.
-We are versatile relational networks instead, that are embodied and technologically mediated.
+We are open selves: embodied and radically social beings.